 Method #1: Impact Force

-Take a chisel or a punch and a hammer, and strike it in the center of the bolt.
-Your aim is to shock the bolt free with the impact.
-If it doesn’t work the first time, you can try it as many times as you feel appropriate.
+Take a chisel or a punch and use a hammer to strike it into the center of the bolt.
+Your aim is to shock the bolt free.
+If it doesn’t work the first time, you can try it repeatedly until you are sure it won’t move.

-Before you concede defeat, try forward and reverse force using an impact gun.
-The action of sudden opposing motions should work to free the bolt.
+Before you concede defeat, try using an impact gun.
+The rapid percussive force it uses should be able to free the bolt.

 Method #2: Heat

-Heating the bolt expands the metal, and then when it cools, it retracts.
-This process breaks the corrosive seal of the bolt in the housing.
+Heating a bolt will make it expand before it cools and retracts.
+This process should break the corrosive seal that holds the bolt in its housing.

 There are two effective ways to do this:

 Method #2: Relief Cuts